zachary-hawk/word_cloud/README.md

                             Specify the main colour of the text -m MAX_WORDS, --max_words MAX_WORDS
-                            Set the number of words allowed in the final output --dpi DPI             Set the number of words allowed in the final output -o OUTPUT, --output OUTPUT
+                            Set the number of words allowed in the final output --dpi DPI             Set the DPI of the final output -o OUTPUT, --output OUTPUT
                             File name for output png